Type-safe bitwise operations - TL;DR

 The macro BOOST_FLAGS_NULL

-can be used for (in-)equailty testing with a flag-value.
+can be used for (in-)equality testing with a flag-value.

 For any value e